How it works

 You get a PDF by email

-The full report arrives in your inbox minutes after purchase.
+The full report arrives in your inbox within two hours of purchase.
 No login, no dashboard, nothing to manage — just the report and the plan.

 Full transparency · no black box